isralduke/thatbook/10-samuel-2.md

 <a name="12:26">12:26</a> So Joab fought in Rabbah of the Ammonites and captured the royal city. <a name="12:27">12:27</a> Then Joab sent messengers to David, saying, “I have fought in Rabbah and have captured the water supply of the city. <a name="12:28">12:28</a> So now assemble the rest of the army and besiege the city and capture it.
 Otherwise I will capture the city and it will be named for me.”

-<a name="12:29">12:29</a> So David assembled all the army and went to Rabbah and fought against it and captured it. <a name="12:30">12:30</a> He took the crown of their king from his head—it was gold, weighed about seventy-five pounds, and held a precious stone—and it was placed on David’s head.
+<a name="12:29">12:29</a> So David assembled all the army and went to Rabbah and fought against it and captured it. <a name="12:30">12:30</a> He took the crown of their king from his head — it was gold, weighed about seventy-five pounds, and held a precious stone — and it was placed on David’s head.
 He also took from the city a great deal of plunder. <a name="12:31">12:31</a> He removed the people who were in it and made them do hard labor with saws, iron picks, and iron axes, putting them to work at the brick kiln.
 This was his policy with all the Ammonite cities.
 Then David and all the army returned to Jerusalem.

+## Chapter 13

 ### The Rape of Tamar

-## Chapter 13

 <a name="13:1">13:1</a> Now David’s son Absalom had a beautiful sister named Tamar.
 In the course of time David’s son Amnon fell in love with her. <a name="13:2">13:2</a> But Amnon became frustrated because he was so lovesick over his sister Tamar.
 For she was a virgin, and to Amnon it seemed out of the question to do anything to her.